Medical questions & health advice by board certified doctors

-"Why do people cough?
+"Why do people cough?"

 Sometimes I get a dry cough for an extended period of time that doesn't make any sense.
 I mean, why is my body trying to cough if there's nothing to cough up?
 What makes people cough in the first place if it's just an irritation and opens the window to possible infections?

 Asthma is typically treated with inhaled medications prescribed by your doctor.
 Nasal allergies, or allergic rhinitis, is another common cause of cough, caused with inflammation of the nose causes mucus to drip down the throat, provoking cough.
 It is typically treated with antihistamines and nasal steroid sprays.
 Finally, heart burn or acid reflux, can cause irritation of the esophagus and throat which can also lead to a chronic cough that is often worse when lying down.
 As always the diagnosis and management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.